 Allergy Related Organizations

-WAO has assembled a comprehensive list of a wide variety of allergy-related links for patients and health professionals.
-For links relating to a
+WAO has assembled a comprehensive list of links to a wide variety of allergy-related organizations.
+For articles relating to specific allergic diseases, please visit the Allergic Diseases Resource Center.

-website address.
+If you would like to suggest other global allergy-related organizations, please email the website address to firstname.lastname@example.org.
 WAO will review the site and notify you of its decision.

 WAO Member Societies

 The World Allergy Organization (WAO) is an international umbrella organization.
 By collaborating with member societies, WAO provides direct educational outreach programs, symposia and lectureships to members in nearly 100 countries around the globe.

 Allergic Rhinitis and It's Impact on Asthma - ARIA - is a non-governmental organization working in collaboration with the World Health Organization.
 The purpose and mission of ARIA is to educate and implement evidence-based management on allergic rhinitis and its

 Global Allergy and Asthma European Network.
 The objective of the European Union funded GA²LEN Network of Excellence is to establish an internationally competitive network of European centers of excellence in allergy and asthma.
 The program aims to strengthen European research, spread excellence and knowledge, to address allergy and asthma in their totality and eventually to decrease the burden of allergy and asthma in all regions of Europe.